NicolasCunha/temperature-monitor/README.md

 ## Running on Docker with local containers

-Services can be built and run along the required dependencies using the following command:
+Services can be built and run alongside the required dependencies using the following command:

 ```bash
 docker compose -f docker-compose-homolog.yml up -d